-Widespread looting reported in Chicago after police-involved shooting
+Chicago rocked by widespread looting caught on video after police-involved shooting

 Police responded Sunday to a report of a man with a gun

-Video emerged online purporting to show widespread looting and police clashes in Chicago early Monday in response to a police-involved shooting Sunday that wounded a suspect in his late teens or early 20s.
+Widespread looting and police clashes in downtown Chicago were caught on video early Monday, in response to a police-involved shooting Sunday that wounded a suspect in his late teens or early 20s.

 Fox 32 Chicago reported that the shooting occurred Sunday afternoon in the city’s Englewood neighborhood.
 A crowd emerged that faced off against the police and eventually began hauling things at the officers.
 Police told the Chicago Tribune that someone spread the unfounded rumor that it was a child who was hit.